Skip to main content

 certResolver: letsencrypt

-1. Tags (Nomad, Consul Catalog): In certain providers like Nomad & Consul, dynamic configuration is provided via metadata tags.
+1. Tags (Nomad, Consul Catalog): In certain providers like Nomad & Consul, Routing Configuration is provided via metadata tags.
 For example, in a Nomad job file you might have a service registration like:

 service {